vladfrolovv/fcuking-easy-logger/README.md

 LoggingUtilities.Log($"I am from Ez Logger.
 Look at my golden edges", LogColor.gold);
 ```
 >[!NOTE]
->You can skip color choosing step in every method
+>You can skip color selecting step in every available method, It will replace desired color with simple white

 :black_nib: <b>Use him to output every known collection:</b>